mattermost/docs/source/help/getting-started/welcome-to-mattermost.rst

 **Teams**
 ---------------------
-A team is a digital workspace where you and your teammates can collaborate on Mattermost.
+A team is a digital workspace where you and your teammates can collaborate in Mattermost.
 Depending on how Mattermost is set up in your organization, you can belong to one team or multiple teams.

-You have the ability to switch back and forth between teams on the Team sidebar, located on the upper left side of the app.
+You have the ability to switch back and forth between teams on the Team Sidebar, located on the upper left side of the app.

 .. image:: ../../images/ui_teams.png
    :alt: ui_teams